DistributedClocks/GoVector/README.md

 GoVec is compatible with Go 1.4+

 * govec/    : Contains the Library and all its dependencies
+* gobloom/  : An experimental matrix clock logging library
 * example/  : Contains a client server example instrumented with GoVec
 * test/     : A small set of tests for the library
-* broker/   : Automatic live integration with ShiViz (Under Development)

 ### Usage